ehmatthes/django-simple-deploy/README.md

 (venv)$ git add .
 (venv)$ git commit -am "Configured project for deployment."
 ```

+If you're using Poetry, `manage.py simple_deploy` will generate a `requirements.txt` file for you, without affecting your local environment.
+It does this because Heroku doesn't recognize `pyproject.toml` or `poetry.lock`.

 If you're using Pipenv, you'll need to regenerate your lock file after running `manage.py simple_deploy`.
 The `simple_deploy` command modifies your Pipfile, and if you try to push your project to Heroku without rebuilding the lock file it will complain about an out-of-date lock file.
 Your commands will look like this: